BV-BRC/BV-BRC-Docs/docroot/news/2022/20220713-bv-brc-workshop-uva.rst

 **Note:** *The following COVID-19 safety precautions are currently in place at the University of Virginia.*

-* Face coverings are recommended, except to the extent necessary to eat or drink when maintaining appropriate physical distance, or when an individual is isolated in an enclosed space.
+* Wearing face masks is optional on UVA properties, except in clinical spaces.

 * We will keep the seating at least 6 feet apart from each other at the workshop venue to maintain safe physical distance.

 * There are outdoor seating areas which can be used during breaks and lunch time.
 Face coverings may be removed while outside and socially distancing.

+* Full information can be found in `Policy SEC-045: COVID-19 Health & Safety Requirements – Vaccination, Testing, Face Masks, Events and Gatherings, and Visitors <https://uvapolicy.virginia.edu/policy/SEC-045>`_.

 **LOCATION**